Make My Work Open

 - Using DRUM, an open access repository maintained by the Libraries: All UMD faculty are automatically authorized to self-deposit documents in the appropriate DRUM collection.
 If you are unable to deposit in DRUM or encounter any problems, please contact email@example.com.

-- You may email your submission to the Open Scholarship Services team at email@example.com.
+- Email your submission: Email your submission directly to the Open Scholarship Services team at firstname.lastname@example.org.

 - If your department is a Libraries Repository Partner, a member of your department staff may collect your publications for organization and metadata application and deposit on your behalf.
 This program is currently under development and a list of participating departments will be available soon.